BuBbL3briGhT/BUbBL3sCriPt/README.md

     has devised such devices in orde😊r to fluentl💜y f😲low and grove and hum
     🫏along their merry way.
-- Loop & Recurrrrrr
-  - We want to get dem loop and recurrrrr function🙊s happening.
-We don't have them yet AFAiK, but th🙃💜ey need to be on our hit li👀st. These function🧓🏿💤🫀🩵💋 dep🥲end on the immu👄tablity factors discussed above, so we are still 🖖🏿ham💚mering out the d🤗eets with al😋l of th💕a🖤t right
-    😁now.
-We are trying to widdle down t💖he cor💙🦴e of the code💞 base🫠 t💨o
-    👀the 🤑💥essesnce of what is needed to make it happen sorta licking a thin layer of 🫦del💌icious ov✌🏿er a
-    delicious Javas🫁crpit cake.
-Lofty
-    go🩷als, but hopegully n😉o🧠t too😝
-    loa🧡fty.
-W😚e'll see.
-Hopefully we
-    will have these working sooner than we👂 know it.
 - Macros
   - Bubblescript nee🩵ds Macro support don't
     you agree?
 Yes!
 Yippee! ithink so too.